Lepton Flavour Symmetries: Symmetries: general considerations

 If the flavour symmetry was not broken, the invariance of the lepton flavour Lagrangian,

 would constrain the couplings $\lambda^E_{0ij}$ and $c_{0ij}$, or equivalently the charged fermion and neutrino mass matrices $M^0_E$ and $m^0_\nu$, as follows:

 for any $g\in G$.
 The index ``0'' stresses that the lepton couplings and mass matrices are assumed here to be exactly symmetric under $G$.
 It turns out that the above constraints can lead to fully viable mass matrices (i.e. associated to three non-vanishing charged lepton masses, three non-degenerate neutrinos, and three non-vanishing mixing angles) only if the representation on the lepton doublets is trivial, $U_l(g) = \pm \mathbf{1}$.
 The representation on the $e^c_i$ fields must also be trivial and identical to the one on the lepton doublets.
-The argument is simple: the charged lepton masses relegate $G$ to be part of the three lepton number U(1)'s, the PMNS matrix further reduces it to the total lepton U(1), and the Majorana nature of the neutrino operator only allows the $\mathbf{Z}_2$ subgroup.\footnote{In order to prove this result in greater detail, it is convenient to consider a basis in flavour space, in which $M^0_E$ is diagonal and positive.
-As $\rep_l$ and $\rep_{e^c}$ must commute with $(M^0_E)^2$, which is non-degenerate, $\rep_l$ and $\rep_{e^c}$ must both be diagonal matrices of phases.
-As $M^0_E$ is non-singular, \eq{mLinvariance} forces $\rep^{\phantom{\*}}_{e^c} = \rep_l^*$.
-Therefore, $G$ acts as a subgroup of $\text{U(1)}_e \times \text{U(1)}_\mu \times \text{U(1)}_\tau$, the individual lepton numbers.
-In the basis we have chosen, the neutrino mass matrix has the form $m^0_\nu = U^* (m^0_\nu)_\text{diag} U^\dagger$, where $U$ is the PMNS matrix.
-Inserting this expression in \eq{mLinvariance}, we see that the combination $U^\dagger \rep_l U^{\phantom{\dagger}}$ commutes with $((m^0_\nu)_\text{diag})^2$ and must also be a diagonal matrix of phases.
+In other words, the only accidental symmetry of the SM lagrangian augmented by the Weinberg operator is a $\mathbf{Z}_2$.
+The argument is simple, and is best formulated in the charged lepton mass basis, in which $M^0_E$ is diagonal and positive.
+The charged lepton masses relegate $G$ to be a subgroup of $\text{U(1)}_e \times \text{U(1)}_\mu \times \text{U(1)}_\tau$, the three lepton number U(1)'s: as $\rep_l$ and $\rep_{e^c}$ must commute with $(M^0_E)^2$, which is non-degenerate, $\rep_l$ and $\rep_{e^c}$ must both be diagonal matrices of phases; as $M^0_E$ is non-singular, \eq{mLinvariance} forces $\rep^{\phantom{\*}}_{e^c} = \rep_l^*$.
+The PMNS matrix further reduces $G$ to be a subgroup of the total lepton number U(1): inserting $m^0_\nu = U^* (m^0_\nu)_\text{diag} U^\dagger$, where $U$ is the PMNS matrix, in \eq{mLinvariance}, we see that the combination $U^\dagger \rep_l U^{\phantom{\dagger}}$ commutes with $((m^0_\nu)_\text{diag})^2$ and must also be a diagonal matrix of phases.
 Since all elements of the PMNS matrix are non-vanishing, this means that $\rep_l$ is just an overall phase, i.e.\ $G$ acts as a subgroup of the total lepton number.
-Finally, substituting $\rep_l = e^{i\phi} \mathbf{1}$ in \eq{mLinvariance} gives $\rep_l = \pm \mathbf{1}$.} Needless to say, a trivial representation such as $\rep_l(g) = \rep_{e^c}(g) = \pm \mathbf{1}$ does not constrain at all lepton masses and mixings, as any $M_E$ and $m_\nu$ would satisfy \eq{mLinvariance}.
+Finally, the Majorana nature of the neutrino operator only allows the $\mathbf{Z}_2$ subgroup, as it can be shown by substituting $\rep_l = e^{i\phi} \mathbf{1}$ in \eq{mLinvariance}.
+Needless to say, a trivial representation such as $\rep_l(g) = \rep_{e^c}(g) = \pm \mathbf{1}$ does not constrain at all lepton masses and mixings, as any $M_E$ and $m_\nu$ would satisfy \eq{mLinvariance}.
 An accurate non-trivial description of lepton flavour thus requires a (spontaneously) broken flavour symmetry.
 Moreover, the flavour symmetry should be fully broken.
 No residual non-trivial subgroup should survive the breaking, except possibly the trivial $\mathbf{Z}_2$ above.
 The same conclusion holds if the flavour symmetry constrains the renormalizable theory from which the Weinberg operator originates, provided that the heavy fields stay heavy in the exactly symmetric limit (see below).
 This is because \eq{mLinvariance} still holds, as a consequence of the invariance of the full theory.